TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 13/2 Chronicles 13.12.md

 ---

-And, behold, God is with us at our head, and his priests with the trumpets of alarm to sound an alarm against you.
-O children of Israel, fight ye not against Jehovah, the God of your fathers; for ye shall not prosper.
+Behold, God is with us at our head, and his priests with the trumpets of alarm to sound an alarm against you.
+Children of Israel, don't fight against Yahweh, the God of your fathers; for you shall not prosper."